ghdwoals/poc/ch01/exercise05.md

 Original input: This is a test line
 Segmentation fault (core dumped)`

-Not to mention that entering ranges in different orders (IE 5 10 1 3 -1) led
-to completely different outputs.
+Not to mention that entering ranges in different orders (for example: 1 5 3 10 -1 and 5 10 1 3 -1) led to completely different outputs.

 Since I was somewhat confused on the original goal of the exercise, I decided to modify the whole thing.
 The objective is to "Modify the rearrange function